Ambulatory nursing with Sue Hopkins and Suzie Lewis

 At UW Health, you’ll be part of a leading academic medical center — gaining clinical experience by caring for more complex patients.
 Our array of medical specialties spans everything from trauma to transplant.
 Research protocols give our patients access to the latest “bench-to-bedside” medical advances.

-UW Health embraces diversity, equity and inclusion in the workforce as an essential way to provide the best care for our patients.
+UW Health embraces diversity and inclusion in the workforce as an essential way to provide the best care for our patients.
 We strive to fight racism in all places — not only because it is the right thing to do, but because it helps us better serve patients from all communities.

 As those directly involved with delivery of care, nurses are well positioned to contribute many valuable ideas resulting in the best possible experience for patients and optimal satisfaction for themselves.
 Accordingly, UW Health’s shared governance process provides nurses with numerous opportunities to participate in decisions that affect their work.
 Our eight nurse coordinating councils – composed of nurses who choose to participate – decide policy regarding many facets of nursing, including practice, professional advancement, recognition and staffing.